 Ahh, The Keg.
 It’s where you go to celebrate monumental events with a big, fat juicy steak, friends, and family.
-And for many, it’s also a classic and reliable choice for dates, old and new, thanks to the shareable dishes, signature drinks, and dimly-lit environment.
-The menu never fails and their cocktail hour specials go down oh so easy, so naturally, it was a great place for dating expert Jen Kirsch to host a pre-Valentine’s Day event.
+For many, it’s also a classic and reliable choice for dates, old and new.
+Thanks to the shareable dishes, signature drinks, and dimly-lit environment.
+The menu never fails and their cocktail hour specials go down oh so easy.
+So naturally, it was a great place for dating expert Jen Kirsch to host a pre-Valentine’s Day event.

-The private soiree, held at The Keg on King St. West, brought together some of the city’s finest folks, eager to find out about love and sex in 2017.
-By no surprise, many of the party-goers had relationships on their minds with a few questions that needed to be answered – questions many of us think about but are too shy to ask.
+The private soiree, held at The Keg on King St. West, brought together some of the city’s finest folks.
+All eager to find out about love and sex.
+By no surprise, many of the party-goers had relationships on their minds with a few questions that needed to be answered.
+Questions many of us think about but are too shy to ask.

 Luckily, Kirsch had the answer to those burning questions and we’ve got them all below for you to discover.
 They don’t call her Canada’s Carrie Bradshaw for nothin’.

 It’s totally normal to want to click with someone on your first date.
-I mean, why else would we spend our time, money, and pain of going through waxing rituals down there and energy – so much energy – just to go out with someone we’ve been sending flirty messages to all goddamn week on a dating app, not even knowing if they’re a real person or if they are, if they even look remotely like the images they’re displaying on the dating app?
+I mean, why else would we spend our time, money, energy and pain of going through waxing rituals down there.
+All for someone we’ve been sending flirty messages to all goddamn week on a dating app.
+Not even knowing if they’re a real person or if they are, if they even look remotely like the images they’re displaying on the dating app?

 Let’s be honest, you either click with someone or you don’t, but you know it borderline immediately.
-This is true in romantic situations, but also in all situations when meeting someone like, let’s say your server at a restaurant or a new hair dresser, or a friend of a friend, or whatever.
-You say hi, you smile and you determine in that second if there’s a disconnect or if you “click.”
-No matter how babely or charming you are, there are going to be people you just don’t connect with for no other reason than energy and lack of chemistry.
+This is true in romantic situations, but also in all situations when meeting someone like.
+Let’s say your server at a restaurant or a new hairdresser, or a friend of a friend, or whatever.
+You say hi, you smile and you determine in that second if there’s a “click” or disconnect.
+No matter how charming you are or not, there are going to be people you just don’t connect with.
+Simply, for no other reason than energy and lack of chemistry.

 Also, we’re in our thirties – who in their thirties still keeps track of their number or hit list?
 Sounds a little gauche, non?

-So many of us want to be the gf or bf who gets our partner the best gift ever.
-Something story-worthy, something insta-worthy, something noteworthy.
+So many of us want to be the boyfriend or girlfriend who gets our partner the best gift ever.
+Something story-worthy, something instaworthy, something noteworthy.
 So we read online guides and then end up buying material gifts that, although pricey, don’t mean much to our partner.

 The best gift you can give is one that comes with thought.
-One that borderline induces tears in your partner because it shows them that not only do you listen and pay attention to the little things they say, you value their wants and want nothing more than to see them smile and exude genuine happiness.
+One that borderline induces tears in your partner.
+It shows them that not only do you listen and pay attention to the little things they say.
+But it says you value their wants and want nothing more than to see them smile and exude genuine happiness.

-An example I gave at the event at The Keg earlier this week, was about trains.
-If your guy for some reason or another has a thing for trains, always mentions them and even has a tattoo about the BC Railway on his left hand, then do your research and see if there’s anything that revolves around trains that you can get him/do for him.
-Perhaps the Science Centre is playing a train documentary you can take him to/get him tickets for.
-Or maybe you can search online for a cheap train set he can build in his room.
-Again, giving good gift comes down to knowing your audience and giving them something that will actually move them or mean something to them.
-There’s no set amount of money you need to spend, but instead just put thought and compassion into the gift.
+An example I gave at the event, was about trains.
+If your partner has a thing for trains, always mentions them and even has a tattoo about the BC Railway on their hand, then do your research and see if there’s anything that revolves around trains that you can get them.
+Perhaps the Science Centre is playing a train documentary you can take them to/get them tickets for.
+Or you can search online for a cheap train set they can build in their room.
+Again, giving a good gift comes down to knowing your audience.
+Give them something that will actually move them or mean something to them.
+There’s no set amount of money you need to spend, but instead put thought and compassion into the gift.

 Do you have any other relationship questions for Jen Kirsch?
-Ask them in the comment section or tweet us at @ViewtheVibe.
+Tweet us at @ViewtheVibe.